-AAA Inspector 10: I find this hotel, with its whimsical yellow plastic penguins, numerous pictures of camels and "breathing chandelier," is a fun-loving experience.
+AAA Inspector 10: I find this hotel with its whimsical yellow plastic penguins, numerous pictures of camels and "breathing chandelier" a fun-loving experience.

-AAA Inspector 555: The unique and colorful artwork and exhibits throughout the public areas make this one of my favorite hotels to walk through.
+AAA Inspector 555: The unique and whimsical artwork and exhibits throughout the public areas make this one of my favorite hotels to walk through.

 This contemporary hotel offers a variety of guest rooms, ranging from suites to extended-stay living.
 A modern art theme throughout includes custom pieces donated from the Indianapolis Museum of Art.
 With original artwork in each guest room and European-style lighting controls, staying here is truly a unique and enjoyable experience.
 Sample a craft cocktail from their mixology lounge Plat 99 on your next visit!

-AAA Inspector 40: For a hundred years brides have been wed in the Imperial Ballroom with lavish ceilings, vintage chandeliers and Victorian art.
-This place is gorgeous.
+AAA Inspector 40: Since 1893, weddings have occurred in the Imperial Ballroom with its lavish ceilings, vintage chandeliers and Victorian art.
+This place impresses me!